kgiann78/kubernetes-terraform/README.md

 * In `terraform.tfvars` we can add env vars to use in scripts.
 Copy `terraform.tfvars.sample` to `terraform.tfvars` and update the values to use in variables or other resources.
 * At any point you can run `terraform init` to download the providers and check if anything is good to go.
 When all scripts are ready, run the `start` script to fire-up the installation.
+* K3s is coming with traefik ingress controller "pre-installed" so there are templates and scripts for issuers and ingress values made for traefik.
+In any other installation (without traefik) you can use plain ol' nginx ingress controller (look into the respective repository).
+* In the `helm_release` resource, there are two ways to setup basic Authentication.
+One is to set `generateBasicAuth=true`.
+This will create basic auth credentials.
+Retrieve the OpenFaaS credentials with:

+        PASSWORD=$(kubectl -n openfaas get secret basic-auth -o jsonpath="{.data.basic-auth-password}" | base64 --decode) && \
+echo "OpenFaaS admin password: $PASSWORD"

-* In the `helm_release` resource, we are using the setting `generateBasicAuth=false`.
+* The other way is in the `helm_release` resource, to use the setting `generateBasicAuth=false`.
 This will install `openfaas` without creating the basic authentication.
-Instead we will create custom credentials and will store them as secrets:
+  Before executing the script we should create the credentials and store them as secrets, because openfaas gateway will not be able to start.

         # generate a random password
         PASSWORD=$(head -c 12 /dev/urandom | shasum| cut -d' ' -f1)